dewhisna/KingJamesPureBibleSearch/docker/README.txt

 it blank (unless you manually changed it with the 'passwd' command in the container).

 It's recommended that you use at least a 1280x1024 display size setting on your RDP client (or larger).
-Once logged in, select to create the 'default' taskbar and you'll be looking at the Xubuntu Xfce desktop.
+Once logged in, select to create the 'default' panel config and you'll be looking at the Xubuntu Xfce desktop.
 Most of the applications listed in the menu will NOT work.
 So don't be surprised if you get an error when you select them.
 This Docker Container Image is quite sparse and only contains the